 - Internet Browsers.
 Internet browsers on the mobile phones must be accessible to and usable by individuals who are blind or visually impaired.

 - Closed Captioning.
 Equipment that receives, plays back or records video programming, including mobile devices, must be capable of displaying closed captions.
-The FCC's Display of Captioning on Equipment Used to View Video Programming consumer guide has information about these requirements.
+The FCC's Closed Captioning Display Requirements for Equipment consumer guide has information about these requirements.

 For more information